RickCogley/RCC-live/content/post/2018-11-08-Waseneko-Waseda-U-Cat-Circle/index.md

 > _An environment and society where people and cats can live together_

 So Waseneko members collect donations and perform "TNR" (trap, neuter, release), then take care of the area cats, and their living spaces.
-The hope is, that TNR will help reduce the noise from cats in heat, and sanitation problems that can become a problem.
+The hope is, that TNR will help reduce the noise from cats in heat, and sanitation problems.

 At the festival, they were selling postcards and other things, so we bought a few (proceeds go to food, the sign said), shown in the picture below.
 I don't _think_ the cat is indeed on fire, but it's a kind of funny aura, if you think of how cats generally are.